Isabeau Levito: 2023–24 season: World silver and two Grand Prix medals

+As the 2023–24 Grand Prix Final approached, Levito described herself as "a little bit sick," though claiming after a last-place short program with errors on all of her jumping passes that "in general nothing is really wrong."
+She rallied in the free skate, coming third in that segment, and rising to fifth overall.

 Following the disappointment at the Grand Prix Final, Levito and her coaches opted to create a new short program, set to "Nella Fantasia", later explaining that she had been disappointed with how her first snake-themed program had developed.
 Entering the 2024 U.S. Figure Skating Championships as a title favorite, she won the short program with a mostly successful skate, but for a loss of balance in her final spin that cost her a level on the element.
-The free skate proved difficult, with Levito falling three times.
-She came fourth in that segment, and dropped to the bronze medal position overall, behind Amber Glenn and Josephine Lee.
+In the free skate, Levito fell three times and came fourth in that segment.
+She finished third overall, behind Amber Glenn and Josephine Lee.
 She described the evening as feeling "like a fever dream."
 She had previously not been assigned to the Four Continents Championships.

 Two months later, at the 2024 World Championships in Montreal, Levito finished second in the short program with a personal best score of 73.73 points.
 She said that she was "satisfied" with the performance.
-With a strong performance in the free skate, she came second in that segment as well and won the silver medal.
+She came second in the free skate segment as well and won the silver medal.
 “I had two goals coming into this world championships,” she said.
 “Getting on the podium and securing the third spot for the American women next year.
 I did both."
 This was her first World medal, and the first World silver for an American woman since Ashley Wagner in 2016.
 Levito described herself as "content with this way to end the season," saying "I feel like I had a very rough season, and I was so disappointed in myself for a lot of the season.
 I was so confused with how I was skating, but I'm proud of myself and my team of coaches, with all the consistent training and hard training we've been doing."

 2024–25 season: Struggles with injury

 Levito started the season by competing on the 2024–25 ISU Challenger Series.
-She won the bronze medal at the 2024 CS Cranberry Cup International behind fellow Americans, Sarah Everhardt and Elyce Lin-Gracey.
-Following that competition, Levito decided to scrap her "Swan Lake" short program and had a new short program created to the music of "Moon River."
-At the 2024 CS Nebelhorn Trophy, she placed fifth in the short program but second in the free skate, moving up to second-place overall behind Elyce Lin-Gracey.
+She won the bronze medal at the 2024 CS Cranberry Cup International behind fellow Americans Sarah Everhardt and Elyce Lin-Gracey.
+Following that competition, Levito decided to scrap her "Swan Lake" short program and created a new short program created to the music of "Moon River."
+At the 2024 CS Nebelhorn Trophy, she placed fifth in the short program and second in the free skate, finishing second place overall behind Elyce Lin-Gracey.